aran-yogesh/AI_conversational_chatbot_on_zoom/README.md

      refer //cerebras.js file.

-### 8. What next?
+### 8. What’s Next?

-Nothing, Your Conversational ChatBot is ready!!!
+The Conversational ChatBot is ready to enhance Zoom Team Chats with intelligent interactions!

-This chatbot will now have a conversation history, which will enable it to end up being more logical and less awkward.
-As a part of the code, previous messages are saved in memory and attached each time to the subsequent requests to the Cerebras API.
-This will help the AI to grasp the flow of the conversation and be able to recall what has been said before in the conversation.
+See it in action:

-* You can also launch your app in Zoom Team Chat with configured shortcuts that will trigger the defined action.
+Your AI chatbot responding in Zoom (consider replacing this image with an updated screenshot that demonstrates the chatbot’s capabilities.)

   <img width="714" alt="Screenshot 2024-11-16 at 2 12 41 AM" src="https://github.com/user-attachments/assets/003bfbb0-f72f-4b8e-ab09-902675bcac3b">